Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

 So why is it overwhelming viewed as more Bavy than Bevy?
 [Having used](https://github.com/bevyengine/bevy/discussions/2235), worked on, and listened to users using `bevy_ui`, here are the key problems, as of Bevy 0.12.
-These are loosely ranked in order of importance.
+These are loosely ranked in order of subjective impact on user experience.

 1. Spawning entities with tons of custom properties requires a lot of boilerplate.
    1. Endless nesting and `..Default::default()` *everywhere*.